 You spray paint, not bullets in this shooter that isn’t really about shooting.
 It’s more of a turf war, to see which team can paint more of the environment by the end of a match.

-Fan of board games but hate clearing them up afterwards?
-Super Mario Party is the choice for you.
+Fan of board games but hate clearing them up afterward?
+Mario Party Superstars is the choice for you.

-You can play as your favourite Mario characters and enemies in a variety of minigames, competing with friends and family.
+You can play as your favorite Mario characters and enemies in a variety of minigames from across the series’ storied history, competing with friends and family.